For best experience please turn on javascript and use a modern browser!

 • Letter of motivation (maximum 500 words) in which you explain the reasons for choosing the specific Master’s programme (broader context, relevance for future career) and the importance of receiving the scholarship;

-• Proof of English proficiency (see Selection criteria).
+• Proof of English proficiency (as uploaded in your LLM application).

-Please note that incomplete scholarship application files will not be considered.
+Please note that incomplete scholarship applications will not be considered.

 Questions

-Specific questions may be sent via email to the Admissions Office of the Amsterdam Law School.
+Specific questions may be sent to the Admissions Office of the Amsterdam Law School using one of the buttons below.